 For those who don't know, Amazon Mechanical Turk, or MTurk, is a "crowdsource" program where you earn money online by performing basic tasks (known as "HITs") for employers (known as "Requesters").

-Typical MTurk HITs that you might find on the site are simple, but ones that a machine is unable to do, for instance: rewriting sentences, completing surveys, writing original articles, copying text from scans and photos, transcribing audio files.
+Typical MTurk HITs that you might find on the site are simple tasks, but ones that a machine is unable to do, for instance: rewriting sentences, completing surveys, writing original articles, copying text from scans and photos, or transcribing audio files.

-Amazon doesn't regulate it, so there are quite a few scams and rip offs and you don't have any comeback.
+- Amazon doesn't regulate it very tightly, so there are quite a few scams and rip-offs and you don't have much recourse or comeback.

 Top 10 Amazon Mechanical Turk Tips

 Here are some of the tips and tricks that I have picked up: